mesosphere/spark-build/docs/troubleshooting.md

     failing.
 To debug this class of issue, visit the Mesos UI at `http://<dcos-url>/mesos/` and navigate to the sandbox for the dispatcher.

 *   Spark has an internal mechanism for detecting the IP of the host.
-We use this method by default, but sometimes it fails, returning errors like these:

-    ```
-    ERROR SparkUncaughtExceptionHandler: Uncaught exception in thread Thread[main,5,main]
-        java.net.UnknownHostException: ip-172-31-4-148: ip-172-31-4-148: Name or service not known
-            at java.net.InetAddress.getLocalHost(InetAddress.java:1505)
-            at org.apache.spark.util.Utils$.findLocalInetAddress(Utils.scala:891)
-            at org.apache.spark.util.Utils$.org$apache$spark$util$Utils$$localIpAddress$lzycompute(Utils.scala:884)
-            at org.apache.spark.util.Utils$.org$apache$spark$util$Utils$$localIpAddress(Utils.scala:884)
-            at org.apache.spark.util.Utils$$anonfun$localHostName$1.apply(Utils.scala:941)
-            at org.apache.spark.util.Utils$$anonfun$localHostName$1.apply(Utils.scala:941)
-            at scala.Option.getOrElse(Option.scala:121)
-            at org.apache.spark.util.Utils$.localHostName(Utils.scala:941)
-            at org.apache.spark.deploy.mesos.MesosClusterDispatcherArguments.<init>(MesosClusterDispatcherArguments.scala:27)
-            at org.apache.spark.deploy.mesos.MesosClusterDispatcher$.main(MesosClusterDispatcher.scala:103)
-            at org.apache.spark.deploy.mesos.MesosClusterDispatcher.main(MesosClusterDispatcher.scala)
-        Caused by: java.net.UnknownHostException: ip-172-31-4-148: Name or service not known
-            at java.net.Inet6AddressImpl.lookupAllHostAddr(Native Method)
-            at java.net.InetAddress$2.lookupAllHostAddr(InetAddress.java:928)
-            at java.net.InetAddress.getAddressesFromNameService(InetAddress.java:1323)
-            at java.net.InetAddress.getLocalHost(InetAddress.java:1500)
-            ...
-10 more
-    18/01/25 17:42:57 INFO ShutdownHookManager: Shutdown hook called
-    ```
+However, in some cases it is not sufficient for a proper hostname resolution e.g. when hostname resolves to multiple addresses or when Spark runs in virtual network.

-    In this case, enable the `service.use_bootstrap_for_IP_detect` option in the Dispatcher config, either via the UI, editing the task or set to `true` in the options.json, and restart the service.
-This will cause the DC/OS-specific `bootstrap` utility to detect the IP, which may allow the initialization of the Spark service to complete.
+    For this reason DC/OS-specific `bootstrap` utility is used to detect the IP, which may allow the initialization of the Spark service to complete.

 # Jobs